By-Laws of Clearwater Beach Association, Incorporated

 ARTICLE I NAME AND LOCATION

-Section 1 Name: The name of this organization shall be; Clearwater Beach Association, Incorporated (CBA, Inc); located in Clearwater, Florida.
+Section 1 Name: The name of this organization shall be: Clearwater Beach Association, Incorporated (CBA, Inc.); located in Clearwater, Florida.

 ARTICLE II OBJECTIVES

-Section 2 Policy: CBA, Inc. shall be not-for-profit, non-partisan and non-sectarian.
-However, the Association, through its Board of Directors may inform the public about key issues affecting the City, candidate qualifications and their political views, in order that Objectives of the Association in the various areas of the community may best be served.
+Section 2 Policy: CBA, Inc. shall be a not-for-profit, non-partisan and non-sectarian.
+However, the Association, through its Board of Directors may inform the public about key issues affecting the City, candidate qualifications and their political views, in order that Objectives of the Association in various areas of the community may best be served.

 ARTICLE III MEMBERSHIP

 Section 3 Dues: Membership dues shall be prescribed by the Board of Directors, payable one year in advance at the prescribed rate.
 Dues are payable January 1 of each year.
-Dues paid by members joining after October 1, and before January 1, shall be at the annual rate, effective for the remainder of that calendar year AND shall be considered dues for the coming year.
-All dues monies collected shall be used for purposes consistent with objectives as determined by the Board of Directors.
+Dues paid by members joining after October 1, and before January 1, shall be at the annual rate, effective for the remainder of the calendar year AND shall be considered dues for the coming year.
+All dues shall be used for purposes consistent with objectives as determined by the Board of Directors.